Walnut Hill Park: Geography

 The eastern portion of the park is characterized by hilly terrain, with a relatively flat area formerly occupied by the reservoir.
 The reservoir site was eventually reduced to a small wading pool, and was then completely filled in and replaced by an oval space with more formal landscaping.
 The western portion of the park is more level, and features a variety of athletic fields as well as the Darius Miller Band Shell.

-There are seven entrances to the park; the principal one is at the northeastern corner on West Main Street.